lucanatorvs/lucanatorvs/README.md

 - 👋 Hi, I’m @lucanatorvs
 - 👀 I’m interested in aerospace and maritime electrical engineering
-- 🌱 I’m currently studying electrucal engineering in the Netherlands
+- 🌱 I’m currently studying electrical engineering in the Netherlands
 - 💞️ I’m looking to collaborate on cool stuff
 - 📫 send me an email if you want to reach me: contactlucanator@icloud.com